payfazz/sh-script/README.md

 # sh-script

-Collection of POSIX shell script
+Collection of shell script

-every script in this repo MUST comply with POSIX standard
+every script in this repo MUST comply with POSIX standard when `#!/bin/sh` is the first line of the script